nautobot/nautobot/nautobot/docs/additional-features/jobs.md

     ![Adding the run action to a permission](../media/admin_ui_run_permission.png)

+    Similarly, to [approve a job request by another user](./job-scheduling-and-approvals.md), a user must be assigned the `extras.approve_job` permission via the same process.
+Job approvers also need the `extras.change_scheduledjob` and/or `extras.delete_scheduledjob` permissions as job approvals are implemented via the `ScheduledJob` data model.

 ### Jobs and `class_path`

 It is a key concept to understand the 3 `class_path` elements: